chadwhitacre/openpath/_posts/2025-02-25-luke-missed-the-memo.md

 ---
-title: Luke Missed the Deadline
+title: Luke Missed the Memo
 excerpt: The OSI is not being arbitrary and capricious.
 ---